Stork B.V.: History

 The company agreed to a €1.5 billion takeover by a consortium led by the British buyout firm Candover on 28 November 2007.
 As part of the deal, Stork's food systems unit was sold on in May 2008 to Marel Food Systems, an Icelandic firm controlled by Landsbanki Íslands and Eyrir Invest.
 The consortium delisted Stork from the Amsterdam Stock Exchange on 19 February 2008, having obtained around 98% of the company's shares by mid-January.

 On 24 November 2010, Stork BV announced the sale of their Materials and Testing group to 3i Group plc.

 In 2012 the last remaining divisions Fokker Technologies and Stork Technical Services became independent of each other.
 In 2015 Fokker Technologies was spun off into GKN Aerospace.

+In 2016 Stork BV was acquired by US company Fluor Corporation.
+After the deal, Fluor joined its own Operations & Maintenance division of 4000 employees with Stork.